sermon: Maintaining Good Health (Part 11)

 The very reason that we have been redeemed is to set us free to overcome our spiritual, mental, and physical victimization.
 Seriously working on our health is part of the overall picture.
 Please understand that I am in no way implying that this is easy, but neither was Israel's trek through the wilderness following their redemption from Egypt easy.

-Coming out from the effect of wrong choices is hard enough even when we know that we are dealing with the absolutes of God's word, but when we're looking for truth among the researches of men, it becomes exceedingly difficult.
-This is not because the researchers do not mean well, but rather because they in turn have rejected the absolutes of God's word and they are cut off from a source that would balance out and give direction for their conclusions.
-It's part of the victimization.
-But brethren, we've got Almighty God on our side and His holy spirit to guide and direct us.
+Coming out from the effect of wrong choices is hard enough even when we know that we are dealing with the absolutes of God's Word, but when we are looking for truth among the researches of men, it becomes exceedingly difficult.
+This is not because the researchers do not mean well, but rather because they in turn have rejected the absolutes of God's Word and they are cut off from a source that would balance out and give direction for their conclusions.
+It is part of the victimization.
+But brethren, we have got Almighty God on our side and His Holy Spirit to guide and direct us.

 This does not mean there is no truth out there, but it does require patient perseverance.
 It requires a great deal of honesty with ourselves.
 It does require a considerable degree of awareness of our own body's reaction to things.
 Unfortunately, many simply do not want to do this, to really pay attention to their own reaction, and then they pay the price because they are not following through on one of God's very first commands to mankind to dress and keep.

-Ephesians 4:1 I therefore, the prisoner of the Lord, beseech you that you walk worthy of the vocation wherewith you are called.
+Ephesians 4:1 I, therefore, the prisoner of the Lord, beseech you to walk worthy of the vocation with which you are called.